BHoM/documentation/docs/Development/Testing/index.md

 #### Add FluentAssertions

 We use the FluentAssertions NuGet package for easier testing and logging.
-Please add it by right clicking the Project's Packages and do "Manage NuGet packages":
+Please add it by right-clicking the Project's Packages and do "Manage NuGet packages":

 ![image](https://github.com/BHoM/documentation/assets/6352844/fa9f6d9e-cb8d-4a59-943b-c5617aa5771f)

-Click "Browse", then type "fluentAssertions" in the search bar.
+Click "Browse", then type "FluentAssertions" in the search bar.
 Select the first result and then click "Install":

 ![image](https://github.com/BHoM/documentation/assets/6352844/83410ddb-7820-4a10-976c-acb2c5d2c442)